atreyasha/spp-explainability/docs/develop.md

         affected by presence of `logger`, or otherwise use root logger in case it cannot be imported

+    4.  make argparse metavariable for file path, which can check if it exists (if it is existing file/dir type, otherwise just a path)

+    5.  test download and all other scripts to ensure they work

-    4.  **extra:** pass tqdm directly to logger instead of directly to
+    6.  **extra:** pass tqdm directly to logger instead of directly to
         stdout: see <https://github.com/tqdm/tqdm/issues/313>

-    5.  **brainstorm:** replace input arg namespace with explicit arguments, OR possible to make separate argparse Namespace which can be passed to main, this could help with portability (needs brainstorming since there are tradeoffs between argparse Namespace and explicit variable definitions)
+    7.  **brainstorm:** replace input arg namespace with explicit arguments, OR possible to make separate argparse Namespace which can be passed to main, this could help with portability (needs brainstorming since there are tradeoffs between argparse Namespace and explicit variable definitions)

-5. Typing and testing
+6. Typing and testing

+    1.  remove cast calls and replace with direct declaration as long as variable was not defined earlier, otherwise must use cast

+    2.  fine-tune exact typing of pre-computed pattern loading functions inside model source code -\> test this out to clarify everything

-    1.  include test code by instantiating class and/or other simple methods which are inherent to the workflow
+    3.  include test code by instantiating class and/or other simple methods which are inherent to the workflow

-    2.  ensure that redefined variables are given all possible unioned types used inside code
+    4.  ensure that redefined variables are given all possible unioned types used inside code

-    3.  add mypy as a test case suite, design new and improved test cases using pytest after understanding code completely
+    5.  add mypy as a test case suite, design new and improved test cases using pytest after understanding code completely

-    4.  consider adding Optional type to all optional arguments
+    6.  consider adding Optional type to all optional arguments

-    5.  fine-tune typing in internal functions of `SoftPatternClassifier` since some of them require batch-level testing to ascertain, eg. `get_transition_matrices`, `load_pattern` -\> need to ascertain wither `pre_computed_patterns` is List or List\[List\[str\]\] -\> consider removing `float` from `self_loop_scale: Union[torch.Tensor, float, None]` in `transition_once`

-    6.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List)
+    7.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List)

-6. Documentation
+7. Documentation

     1.  improve cryptic parts of code to be more easily readable, such as workflow for loading pre-computed patterns inside the soft